nikitavoloboev/data/programming/GitHub.md

 For managing issues I have, I use [Ship macOS app](https://www.realartists.com).

-I assign a time frame to each issue, either `working on` or `soon`.
+If I can't work on a task straight away, I assign `future` tag on it.

 Ship app also allows you to put certain issues into Up Next group as can be seen below :

 ![](https://i.imgur.com/DgMzQa1.png)

-And then I can filter through these issues.
+And then I can go through these issues one by one.

 # Tips and Tricks